Key Takeaways

 Important system components may cost extra: Your inverter(s) and racking system represent a significant repair expense if anything goes wrong, but they may not be included in a basic solar warranty agreement.
 You’ll have to pay extra if you want these important items covered.
 Solar Insure covers inverters, microinverters, and roof penetrations in this case with zero deductible for 30 years.

-There’s a lot to love about monitoring & solar warranty products: you can save money and rest easy knowing that solar professionals at Solar Insure are keeping watch on your solar investment, major repairs for your solar array will be taken care of, and panic-inducing breakdowns become an easy fix.
-The pros easily outweigh the cons, so we recommend all homeowners consider purchasing The Solar Insure 30-Year Monitoring and Warranty Product when shopping for solar.
+There’s a lot to love about solar warranty products: you can save money and rest easy knowing that solar professionals at Solar Insure are keeping watch on your solar investment, major repairs for your solar array will be taken care of, and panic-inducing breakdowns become an easy fix.
+The pros easily outweigh the cons, so we recommend all homeowners consider purchasing a Solar Insure Warranty when shopping for solar.
 Don’t just go solar, go Solar Insure!